open-5g/openrangym/_posts/tutorials/2022-04-11-scope-coloran-o-ran.md

 In this tutorial, we show how to use the [SCOPE](/ran-frameworks/scope) and [ColO-RAN](/o-ran-frameworks/coloran) components of OpenRAN Gym to develop O-RAN-compliant Artificial Intelligence (AI)/Machine Learning (ML) solutions, deploy them as xApps on the near-RT RAN Intelligent Controller (RIC), and test them on large-scale softwarized Radio Access Network (RAN) deployed on the [Colosseum](/experimental-platforms/colosseum) wireless network emulator and controlled by the RIC.

 #### Prerequisites
-In the remaining of this tutorial, we assume users started an interactive reservation on Colosseum with one ColO-RAN near-RT RIC node (`coloran-near-rt-ric` or `coloran-near-rt-ric-prebuilt` image, credentials are `root`/`ChangeMe` for both), and at least one SCOPE node (`scope-with-e2` image, credentials are `root`/`scope`).
+In the remaining of this tutorial, we assume users started an interactive reservation on Colosseum with one ColO-RAN near-RT RIC node (`coloran-near-rt-ric` or `coloran-near-rt-ric-prebuilt` image, credentials are `root`/`ChangeMe` for both), at least one SCOPE base station (`scope-with-e2` image, credentials are `root`/`scope`), and at least one SCOPE UE (`scope` image, credentials are `root`/`scope`).
+The RIC should be allocated to the last SRN in the Colosseum reservation.
 Procedures on how to use the OpenRAN Gym images on different testbeds (e.g., the [Arena](/experimental-platforms/arena) testbed, or to the POWDER and COSMOS testbeds of the [PAWR program](/experimental-platforms/pawr-platforms)) can be found at the end of this tutorial.

 ### Starting the SCOPE Base Station
-As a first step, we start the SCOPE base station and pass the configuration of the base station through the `radio_interactive.conf` file.
+As a first step, we start the SCOPE base station (the base station application will only start if this is the first node in the reservation, otherwise a UE application will start) and pass the configuration of the base station through the `radio_interactive.conf` file.
 In the SCOPE node, type the following commands.
 These commands take care of starting the base station and core network applications.
-They can also be used on other nodes to start the UEs applications.
+They can also be used on other nodes to start the UEs applications (see below).

+{% highlight bash %}
+cd radio_api/
+python3 scope_start.py --config-file radio_interactive.conf
+{% endhighlight %}

+### Starting the SCOPE UE

+You can use the same steps as before to start the SCOPE UEs.
+Run the following commands on all the terminals of the SRNs that you want to use as UEs.

 {% highlight bash %}
 cd radio_api/